Google Chat

 .

-Navigate to the admin console to view the list of apps installed in your workspace.
+Go to the admin console to view apps installed in your workspace.

 Search for Opal